nikhilweee/webdav-docker/README.md

 1. Follow the setup instructions listed on NPM's [website](https://nginxproxymanager.com/setup/)
 2. Add `proxyman_default` to the networks section of the zotdav service.
+3. You may also need to add a `default` network along with `proxyman_default`.
-3. Mark `proxyman_default` as an external network in the compose file.
+4. Mark `proxyman_default` as an external network in the compose file.
-4. Remove any ports that were previously exposed from the service.
+5. Remove any ports that were previously exposed from the service.
-5. On the NPM web interface, add a proxy host using `zotdav` as the forward hostname and 8080 as the forward port.
+6. On the NPM web interface, add a proxy host using `zotdav` as the forward hostname and 8080 as the forward port.

 ```